pbarrett520/langGen/project.md

 ## Vision & Goals

 ### Project Purpose
-Create a systematic, algorithmic tool for generating complete constructed languages (conlangs) that can produce linguistically coherent Swadesh lists and example sentences.
+Create a systematic, algorithmic tool for generating complete constructed languages (conlangs) that can produce linguistically coherent Swadesh lists and exportable vocabularies.
 The goal is to model the natural process of language emergence computationally.

 ### End Goal
 A system that can generate a complete basic language consisting of: